 - Analyze and profile your customers

-- Use Search Engine Optimization or SEO to optimize your content on which you are basing your marketing.
+- Use Search Engine Optimization or SEO to optimize the content on which you are basing your marketing.

 - Time-limited offers like discount codes or free store credit can help boost your sales.
 By providing discounts to an Internet user, you may be swaying them from where they usually would have bought that product and turning them into your own customer.